-Our primary offering is a peer-to-peer program with our facilitators, horses and other vets who work as a team to accelerate the journey home to family and community.
+Our flagship program is a peer-to-peer program with our facilitators, horses and other vets who work as a team to accelerate the journey home to family and community.

 Our five-session curriculum is designed to introduce the principles of natural horsemanship as a way to help vets gain the trust, respect and willingness to collaborate from those with whom they live and work.
 We and our equine partners demonstrate the value of using finesse vs. force and cooperation vs. control.

 We also educate our veteran students with life-changing insight and information around managing their emotion(s).
 Our Emotional Agility presentation, based on the work of Karla McLaren, Linda Kohanov and our head instructor David Sonatore, LCSW, is approachable, engaging and incredibly useful.